Want to become unfuckwithable? I mean who wouldn’t want this:

 It’s exhausting.
 It’s also erratic, uneven and will eventually result in you feeling completely stressed and out of control of your own life.

-It’s definitely not a healthy way to live.
+That’s definitely not a healthy way to live.

 But life doesn’t have to be that way.